spiceai/spiceai/docs/PRINCIPLES.md

 Spice.ai is designed to be extended.
 All components are behind well-defined interfaces, and new components can be added dynamically without code changes to the core project.

-### Leverage data and model versioning
+### Leverage model versioning

-Spice.ai utilizes data and model versioning to ensure your ML applications are trackable, comparable and traceable.
+Spice.ai supports pulling the models in specific versions defined in a Spicepod, which ensures your ML applications are comparable and traceable.